Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 - All activate deprecations are listed in a [new page the documentation](https://docs.sympy.org/latest/explanation/active-deprecations.html).
-  This page gives more details about each deprecation than would be appropiate to put in the deprecation message, including details on why each deprecation was made.
+  This page gives more details about each deprecation than would be appropriate to put in the deprecation message, including details on why each deprecation was made.
 The page also gives [helpful information](https://docs.sympy.org/dev/explanation/active-deprecations.html#silencing-sympy-deprecation-warnings)